shahbagdadi/basicHR/README.md

 4. How will users interface with the system ?
 Assumption : Typically employees would be using a web portal or mobile app to interface with the system.
-The scope of this exercise we be limited to exposing RESTful API's which will be consumed by the web portal or mobile app.
+The scope of this exercise we be limited to exposing RESTful API's which will be consumed by the web portal and/or mobile app.

 5. How will users be authenticated ?
 Assumption: Typically HR system support Single Sign On (using openid , SAML, OAuth) and are authenticated/authorized against